 I had talked about the lack of accessibility being a major hindrance for me in a previous post so I won’t rehash that here but rather share about the multiple problems I had voting absentee.
 I am typically not a procrastinator but after a lot of thought I ultimately did decide to mail in my ballot verses going to the polls.
-I figured it would be the best thing to do with the Coronavirus virus and all that was happening.
+I figured it would be the best thing to do with the coronavirus and all that was happening.
 But as I read the news coverage of people who voted in person it seemed that it really didn’t matter because there were problems either way you voted.
 If you went in person there were people standing in long lines in the heat.
 Poll workers unfamiliar with the new machines.
 People trying to keep social distancing.
 Poll locations that had moved.
 People who didn’t get their ballot in the mail in the first place and on and on.
 So, I am scratching my head at the whole voting process and wondering what in the heck happened?!
 All I know is that things have got to change and quick.
 Now, I am taking a minute and reflecting on the problems I personally had voting.

 First problem was the application process to get an absentee ballot.
 I got an application for my ballot in the mail and got a sighted friend to assist me.
 Although I had to get sighted help the real tricky thing was how you had to complete the application to mail it back.
 It had to be folded in a particular way, which meant cutting off part of the bottom, Scotch taping it back just right and placing a stamp.
 I found this process a bit strange as it was described to me.
 I also knew that it was something that I could not handle as a blind person.
 Why all the fuss for the application for an absentee ballot?
 Why make the process so complicated?
 Could there not have been an easier way?